 The US has about 35,000 private primary and secondary schools with a total enrollment of about 4.6 million students.
-About 70% of US private schools are affiliated with religious organizations, 20 percent with the Roman Catholic Church.
-While most private schools are tax-exempt, nonprofit entities, but some operate on a for-profit basis.
+About 70% of US private schools are affiliated with religious organizations.
+While most private schools are tax-exempt, nonprofit entities, some operate on a for-profit basis.

 Demand is driven by perceived inadequacies in the public school system as well as the desire for a specific curriculum or school culture.
 The success of an individual school depends largely on its reputation for quality.
 Large schools can offer a wider range of instruction and have some economies of scale.
 Small schools can be successful by providing instruction in a special field.

 Private schools compete for students with public school systems and with homeschooling.

 About half of US private schools provide education only through the primary grades (from kindergarten through the fifth or sixth grades); nearly 15% provide ...